 Vitamin C helps immune function, and deficiencies are related to compromised immune response.
 Here is evidence about infections, immunity, and vitamin C:

-- Extra doses of vitamin C during the upper respiratory infections reduced days of sickness, severity of illness, and fever, in a review of 8 clinical studies [R].
+- Extra doses of vitamin C during upper respiratory infections reduced days of sickness, severity of illness, and fever, in a review of 8 clinical studies.

-- Doses to reduce symptoms of common colds are greater than 1000 mg per day [R].
+- Doses to reduce symptoms of common colds are greater than 1000 mg of vitamin C per day.

-I recommend liposomal vitamin C for best absorption and you can find it here.
-If you have a history of kidney stones, use caution with vitamin C and as always, consult with your doctor before using.
+I recommend liposomal vitamin C for the best absorption.
+If you have a history of kidney stones, use caution with vitamin C, and as always, consult with your doctor before using.

 - Many people are deficient in selenium and don’t know it because it is low in the soil where foods grow.

 - Short-term doses of 100 mcg per day of selenium are safe for humans.